michaeldmcqueen/resources.gmt.com-website/_woh_resources/2-schedule-menu-packing/gluten-free.md

 * Pepperoni&nbsp;
 * Favorite granola bars&nbsp;

 **To help our gluten-free participants, we can provide the following Items at camp.
 If you let us know you’ll be needing them, we can have the items below available at your camp.
-Quantities are limited and will need to be shared by all gluten free participants.&nbsp;**
+Quantities are limited and will need to be shared by all gluten free participants.**&nbsp;

-***(Brands may differ per location.)&nbsp;***
+***(Brands may differ per location.)***&nbsp;

 ***![](/uploads/glutenfree.PNG){: width="666" height="885"}***